 It’s easy to build a core ETF portfolio.
-And Cut The Crap Investing offers portfolio construction examples, with models available at various risk levels.
+And Cut The Crap Investing offers portfolio models available at various risk levels.
 By building an ETF portfolio you can hold a superior portfolio compared to actively managed mutual funds.
 You’ll also cut your fees by some 90% or more.
 Fees are an incredible drag on returns.
 Cutting the fee cord might be one of the most advantageous financial events of your life.
 Heck, given that wealth can lead to personal and family security and happiness, it might be one of the best things you do in life, period.
 Let’s have a look at the returns for the core ETF portfolios for Canadian investors.

 First, check out the ETF Model Portfolio page.
 You’ll find an outline and blog posts for the four core ETF portfolio models.
 On the all-in-one asset allocation ETF portfolio page, you’ll find a table that can help you create the most appropriate portfolio that will match your time horizon and risk tolerance level to the appropriate model.
 The asset allocation portfolios offer a one-ETF solution for global, well-diversified managed ETF portfolios.